 The Trust was established in 1944 by the late Sir Philip Reckitt.
 Sir Philip was a former chairman of Reckitt and Sons Limited and he had always taken a great interest in educational matters particularly for the benefit the Company’s employees.
 The Trust is a registered charity (Registered Number 529777).

-The object of the Trust is to assist with education in the languages, business methods, social services and customs of any country or in any other subject by contributing towards the cost of travel, residence and attendance at conferences, lectures and educational courses.
+The object of the Trust is to assist with education in the languages, business methods, social services and customs of any country or in any other subject by contributing towards the cost of travel, (excluding regular commuter type travel), residence and attendance at conferences, lectures and educational courses.

-1. All applications must have the support of your Head Teacher, Principal, or Employer, who should comment upon the application and provide a personal reference.
-If you are connected with the University of Hull or the University of East Anglia your application should be accompanied by a letter of recommendation from the appropriate Head of Department or Vice Chancellor.
+(a) All applications must have the support of Head Teacher, Principal, or Employer, who should comment upon the application and provide a personal reference.
+If connected with the University of Hull or the University of East Anglia application should be accompanied by a letter of recommendation from the appropriate Head of Department or Vice Chancellor.

 Applications and other correspondence should be addressed to the Trustees as follows:-

 The Trustees, Sir Philip Reckitt Educational Trust, c/o Rollits LLP, Forsyth House, Alpha Court, Monks Cross, York YO32 9WN